 Your attitude is what will make it work, or not.

-Be prepared for good times and bad times.
+Be prepared for the good times and the bad times; it’s part of life and especially part of expat life.
 You will have to adapt to everything, and you need to be open-minded with a good sense of humour and tons of patience!
 I’ll say it again, this process is no walk in the park, but your attitude could make a huge difference.
 Be proactive, be positive and do what you have to to make this experience better for you.

 You won’t know it at first, but moving abroad involves a lot of risk and sacrifice.